rbawden/RoCS-MT/README.md

 ## Description of files

+Each version of the challenge set (only v1 published for now) contains the following files:

 ### Source files (raw + normalised versions)
 The source texts are available in several versions, depending on the sentence segmentation (manual or with spaCy) and on whether the sentences are in their raw or normalised version:
 - manual sentence segmentation, raw text: `src/RoCS-MT.src.raw-manseg.en`